W3rni0/RACTF_2020/readme.md

 **ractf{R34d1ngBetw33nChar4ct3r5}**

 **Solution:** This one I actually figured out while writing the writeup for the previous challenge (who said writing writeups is useless), the challenges are very simillar in the way that the data is represented, but this one in my opinion is much trickier.
-When I first viewed the file I noticed the strange indentations all over the place, if we open the file in Notepad++ we can set the editor to let us view special characters such as tab and space:
+When I first viewed the file I noticed the strange indentations all over the place, if we open the file in Notepad++ we can set the editor to let us view special characters such as tabs and spaces:

 ![](assets//images//reading_beetwen_the_lines_1.png)